collective/collective.developermanual/source/misc/portal_transforms.rst

 Writing an Generic Setup Import Step Method
 -------------------------------------------

-This setup method is definded in MY.PACKAGE/setuphandlers.py.
+This setup method is defined in MY.PACKAGE/setuphandlers.py.
 It configures the safe_html portal_transform a bit less paranoid about nasty tags and valid_tags, so that content managers are allowed to insert iframe, object, embed, param, script, style, tags and more into the TinyMCE editor::